-Tools and Equipment
+Tools and equipment

-Cutting, chopping, and pounding tools aid in extracting the vegetable juices necessary to cover the fermenting mixture.
-What is needed for chopping and cutting will depend on the desired final product.
+Cutting, chopping, and pounding tools aid in the extraction of the vegetable juices necessary to cover the fermenting mixture.
+What you will need when it comes to chopping and cutting will depend upon what your desired final product will be.